Monday, August 2, 2010

 Got ‘em!

-“Arms up, there you are,” she’d said with satisfaction as the green felt Peter Pan collar hugged my neck, “I made this for your mommy when she was little.”
+“Arms up, there you are,” she’d said with satisfaction as the green felt collar hugged my neck, “I made this for your mommy when she was little.”
 She tugged the draw string that pulled the costume tight about my waist and instructed, “Now when you wear this, just put on a green shirt and green pants and stuff this with newspaper to make yourself fat and you’ll be the cutest pumpkin!”

-That was my Grammy.
+That was my Gram.
 Always giving instructions, always telling others the way things go.
 She’d been a teacher for over forty years but just because her classroom was gone didn’t mean her knack for taking command of everything else around her was.
 The wall above her desk was a testament to that, covered with plaques and certificates: president of this, chairperson of that; she always found a way to boss people around in a way that made them grateful she had.

 Hours later I was still wearing the costume as the evening light faded.
-Seven year olds do that, wear costumes as regular clothing every chance they get.
+Kids do that, wear costumes as regular clothing every chance they get.
 My mom would be here soon, plodding around the corner of Gram’s old white house, walking on the lawn that was more clover and violets than grass, telling me to hurry up and then laughing when she noticed me wearing a piece of her childhood.

 My Gram wasn’t really my grandmother, she was my great grandmother.
 Women had babies young in my family.
 My own grandmother was still in her mid-forties, my mother her mid-twenties.
 Gram was pushing seventy, so she just played grandma to all of us.